Skip to Content

 Mitochondria, brain and immunity: targeted action

 Mitochondria are particularly sensitive to oxidative stress.
-When they function in slow motion, the energy available is reduced, not only for the muscles, but also for the brain and immune system.
+When they are idle, the energy available is reduced, not only for muscles, but also for the brain and immune system.

 Vitamin C plays a protective role here:

-- Helps maintain cognitive functions such as memory and concentration.
+• Contributes to the maintenance of cognitive functions such as memory and memory. concentration.

 In winter, when defenses are under greater strain and mental fatigue is more likely to set in, this targeted intake is particularly useful.